 Do you want to get out of the bustling French cities and explore the countryside?
 If yes, don’t forget to visit these five natural places.
-Read here!
+Experience the beauty and charm of France with a visit to any one of these five unforgettable places.
+From its spectacular countryside landscapes to its charming villages and vibrant cities, the French countryside is sure to provide you with plenty of opportunities for exploration.

 France is one of the most popular destinations for travelers from all over the world.
 Every year, millions of foreign citizens come to enjoy its beauty.
 The extraordinary life of the French, stunning sights, delicious food, gourmet cheeses and drinks, Gothic romance, medieval art, picturesque landscapes, and the charm of French nature will leave you in awe.

 When people talk about this great country, they certainly remember only Paris.
 However, France is much more than just Paris.
-The country has many mansions, museums, restaurants, gardens.
+The country has many mansions, museums, restaurants, and gardens.
 Here are the top five places to visit in the French countryside.
-Read on!

 3. Loire Valley